 And then the others got involved, brushing the rice from side to side as if their hands were little brooms.
 They used the scoops to bury the gems in the rice and then it was a race to see who found them again!

-The Point of a Sensory Bin
+The Benefits of a Sensory Bin

 You might be asking yourself the point of this sensory bin.
 Yes, it’s in warm Valentine’s colors (and pairs wonderfully with any Valentine’s theme in preschool) but beyond that, what is the point?
 Here is a short list of the “why” behind a sensory bin.